 4. Long-term: Reposition the E&C office as a strategic risk management ally, not just the people who say no.

 One of the underlying sources of compliance pushback is the opinion that the E&C office is not aligned with the organization’s business goals but is instead a “necessary evil,” a “CYA” function or The People Who Say No. Rebranding your office as a positive contributor to the business and a key part of the management team is a long term goal, but moving in that direction will pay immediate dividends.

 Begin with small steps.
 For example, meet with key managers and ask them how your office can help them meet their goals and solicit their suggestions on ways to collaborate and improve efficiency and effectiveness.
 Focus discussions on risk identification and management strategy.
 Talk less about the U.S. Sentencing Guidelines and more about operational effectiveness.

 The growth of cynicism is not entirely within our power to control.
 Employee cynicism and the resulting compliance pushback is part of a much broader public frustration on many fronts.
 In particular, we may be seeing signs that public support for business ethics is slipping.
 Thirty years have passed since the creation of the first E&C programs and many doubt much progress has been made.

 In the coming year, we need to pay more attention to the public sentiment and ensure their support of what we do.
 Those of you who are members of ethics and compliance member associations should consider encouraging associations to do more outreach to publications and media beyond those that typically serve our industry.

-For more expert tips on combating cynicism and promoting a healthy compliance culture, connect with an ethics and compliance expert today.
+For more expert tips on combating cynicism and promoting a healthy compliance culture, contact us today.